IBM-Cloud/docs/runtimes/nodejs/offlineMode.md

 or have more explicit control over, accessing sites external to Bluemix.
 {: shortdesc}

-The following are the external sites that the node.js buldpack can access.
+The following are the external sites that the node.js buildpack can access.
 In [Bluemix Dedicated](/docs/dedicated/index.html#dedicated) and
 [Bluemix Local](/docs/local/index.html#local) Bluemix environments these sites may need to be *whitelisted*.

 * http://nodejs.org/ may be used to ascertain available node engine versions.